About the Adrenal and Puberty Center

-The Adrenal and Puberty Center (APC) at The Children’s Hospital of Philadelphia provides streamlined, coordinated care for children and adolescents with adrenal disorders and conditions that may affect puberty and gonadal function.
+The Adrenal and Puberty Center (APC) at The Children’s Hospital of Philadelphia (CHOP) provides streamlined, coordinated care for children and adolescents with adrenal disorders and conditions that may affect puberty and gonadal function.
 The program brings together experts from several pediatric specialties who tailor your child’s treatment to his unique needs.
 Our goal is to provide comprehensive, integrated care as your child grows and develops.

 Conditions we treat